Insider’s Guide to ODA Performance

 The single node and RAC tests were ran by me using Swingbench.
-I used the SOE benchmark, which creates OLTP workload that should be similar to what is used in TPCC-C. Since my intention was to stress the interconnect and not the IO system, I used a tiny database (10G of data files and indexes) that fit entirely in memory, and I pre-warmed the buffer cache on both nodes.
-The load was driven from a single swingbench client (charbench) to test a single node, and two charbench processes running on the same machine to test the cluster.
+I used the SOE benchmark, which creates an OLTP workload that should be similar to what is used in TPCC-C. Since my intention was to stress the interconnect and not the IO system, I used a tiny database (10G of data files and indexes) that fit entirely in memory and pre-warmed the buffer cache on both nodes.
+The load was driven from a single swingbench client (charbench) to test a single node and two charbench processes running on the same machine to test the cluster.

 After the webinar, Kevin Closson chided us for not using his benchmark tool: SLOB.
-SLOB is mid-way between Orion, which is an artificial IO test and Swingbench, which emulates full application workload and therefore runs into many unrelated bottlenecks and can be difficult to configure and interpert.
+SLOB is mid-way between Orion, which is an artificial IO test, and Swingbench, which emulates full application workloads and therefore runs into many unrelated bottlenecks and can be difficult to configure and interpert.
 I’ll refer you to Kevin’s excellent blog posts to read more on what is SLOB and what it does.
-My colleague Yuri was very excited about the new benchmark tool and started using it to get more data about ODA performance, he already shared his experience and perliminary results.
+My colleague Yury was very excited about the new benchmark tool and started using it to get more data about ODA performance.
+He already shared his experience and perliminary results.
 I expect he’ll share more over the next week or two, so watch our blog.

 Another question during the webinar was how ODA storage differs from Exadata storage and why ODA can’t use storage cache.

-If you was the webinar, you already know that ODA’s storage is simple and elegant.
-20 SAS disks, 4 SSDs each with two ports, connected to the server nodes by two HBAs and two extenders per node.
-This is about as direct as shared storage can be.
-Which accounts in part for the performance we measured.
+If you watched the webinar, you already know that ODA’s storage is simple and elegant.
+20 SAS disks, 4 SSDs each with two ports connected to the server nodes by two HBAs, and two extenders per node.
+This is about as direct as a shared storage can be, which accounts in part for the performance we measured.
 No more misconfigured SAN switches.
 The catch is that because nothing is shared except the disks themselves, there is no place to locate a shared cache.
-Due to RAC, unshared cache (for example on the HBAs) can cause corruptions and cannot be used.
+Due to RAC, unshared cache (for example on the HBAs) can cause corruption and cannot be used.
 This means that the storage system can easily get saturated, causing severe performance issues, especially for writes to redo logs.
-This is part of the reason the redo logs are located on SSD.
+This is part of the reason why the redo logs are located on SSD.
 We suggested additional methods to avoid saturating the disks in the webinar.

-Exadata, on the other hand, has entire servers dedicated to storage.
+Exadata, however, has entire servers dedicated to storage.
 These are commonly known as storage cells, and because we have entire servers with RAM and CPUs dedicated to storage, we actually get what Oracle sometimes describes as “Smart Storage”.
-Those storage cells can not just cache blocks in memory, avoiding expensive disk reads, they can also interact with the Oracle database to pre-process and pre-filter data and send only data that is needed to process a specific query.
-This pre-filtering is especially valuable for data warehouse workloads which frequently scan entire large tables but only require a subset of the rows and columns in the tables.
-Pre-filtering the data allows to reduce contention on the storage network and the database cores.
+These storage cells can not only cache blocks in memory, avoiding expensive disk reads, but also interact with the Oracle database to pre-process and pre-filter data and send only data that is needed to process a specific query.
+This pre-filtering is especially valuable for data warehouse workloads, which frequently scan entire large tables but only require a subset of the rows and columns.
+Pre-filtering the data allows us to reduce contention on the storage network and the database cores.
 ODA has none of these features, and all data processing is done at the database server as it would on any 112R2 database.

 Thanks again to everyone who attended and to everyone who made this event happen.
 Feel free to ask additional questions in the comment section.

-5 comments on “Insider’s Guide to ODA Performance”
+5 Responses to “Insider’s Guide to ODA Performance”